The MCP Server That Gave Our AI Coding Agent Production Write Access for 11 Days

 Published March 28, 202610 min read

-At 2:14 AM on a Thursday, our on-call PagerDuty alert fired: replication lag on the primary PostgreSQL instance had jumped from 0ms to 11 seconds.
-By the time I opened my laptop, it was back to normal.
-We assumed a momentary network blip and went back to sleep.
+2:14 AM, Thursday.
+PagerDuty fires: replication lag on the primary PostgreSQL instance has jumped from 0ms to 11 seconds.
+By the time I open my laptop it's already back to normal.
+We write it off as a network blip and go back to sleep.

 We were wrong.
 By morning, 847 rows in our users table had their preferences JSONB column overwritten with null.
 No migration had run.
 No deploy had shipped.
-No engineer had touched that table in six weeks.
-And yet, at 2:09 AM, something had issued 847 UPDATE statements against production — from a developer's MacBook.
+Nobody had touched that table in six weeks.
+And yet at 2:09 AM, something had issued 847 UPDATE statements against production from a developer's MacBook.

 The damage was quiet but real.
 The preferences column stored per-user UI settings: theme, notification frequency, dashboard layout, language.
 Nulling it out reset every affected user to defaults.
-Roughly 3,200 users — the subset whose accounts were owned by the 847 impacted rows via a foreign key join — woke up to a product that had forgotten them.
-Support tickets opened within 90 minutes of business hours: 64 in the first two hours, a 4× spike over baseline.
+About 3,200 users, the subset whose accounts joined to the 847 impacted rows, woke up to a product that had forgotten them.
+Support tickets started landing 90 minutes into business hours.
+64 in the first two hours, a 4x spike over baseline.

-The preference loss wasn't catastrophic — we had soft-delete backups and restored the data within four hours.
-But the question gnawing at us was worse than the incident itself: how had a developer's laptop gotten UPDATE authority over our production database at 2 AM?
+The preference loss wasn't catastrophic.
+We had soft-delete backups and restored the data within four hours.
+The question gnawing at us was worse than the incident itself: how had a developer's laptop gotten UPDATE authority over our production database at 2 AM?

-Our first assumption was a bad cron job.
-We audited every scheduled task that touched the users table — five candidates.
+First assumption: a bad cron job.
+We audited every scheduled task that touched the users table, five candidates.
 All had last run at predictable times with no anomalies.
-Our second assumption was a race condition in a background worker that had shipped three weeks prior.
+Second assumption: a race condition in a background worker that had shipped three weeks prior.
 We spent 90 minutes tracing through the worker's logic before a colleague noticed something odd in the PostgreSQL audit log.

-The queries weren't coming from our application service account.
-The pg_stat_activity records showed the client application name as mcp-server-postgres.
+The queries weren't coming from our application service account. pg_stat_activity listed the client application name as mcp-server-postgres.

-We had never heard of a service by that name running in production.
+None of us had ever heard of a service by that name running in production.

 We pulled the full audit trail from pgaudit, which we'd enabled six months prior and promptly forgotten about.
 The connection logs were unambiguous: